aminnausin/mediaServer/README.md

 5. Add your media to `./data/media/LIBRARY/FOLDER/VIDEO.MP4`

     - Media must be grouped by a folder (library) and subfolder (folder) in order to show up on the website
-    - There are certain names that you cannot use for folders or videos
+    - There are certain names that you cannot use for folders or videos such as
+        - dashboard
+        - settings
+        - ...
     - `More to come...`

 ### ⚙️ Manual Installation